kckarnige/OculusDummy/README.md

 3. Run `pnpm build` or `npm run build` and wait.

-4. The result should be located in the `dist` folder, the built `app.asar` inside should work work just like any other release build.
+4. The result should be located in the `dist` folder, the built `app.asar` inside should work just like any other release build.